Wajidalihashmi29/Automated_Text_Summarizer/README.md

 - Input Article: Paste or type the article you want to summarize in the input field.
 - Generate Summary: Click the "Summarize" button to generate a summary.
 - View Summary: The summarized text will be displayed on the screen.
-- Word Cloud: A word cloud visualization of the article's content will also be generated.